mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/vesting_balances.rst

 Claiming A Vesting Balance
 -----------------------------

- You can claim vesting balances by using BitShares User interface.
+ You can claim vesting balances by using DNA User interface.
 (You might need to wait certain days to claim.)

  Open the side dropdown menu and select **[Vesting Balances]**